Lytol/Mongo.jl/README.md

 Installing
 ----------

-Building the driver should build and/or install the MongoDB C driver for you.
+Building this package should build and/or install the MongoDB C driver for you.

 Setup
 -----

 You must have a MongoDB server running somewhere.
-You can specify the host and port in the MongoClient constructor, otherwise it uses the Mongo defaults.
+You can specify the host and port in the MongoClient constructor, otherwise it uses the Mongo default locahost:27017.

 Getting Started